 Any formal study of religion or religions must begin with a clear understanding of the subject matter, namely, what religion is.
-And and yet this task is not as easy as it seems because, in any society, the meaning of words is not absolute or fixed; it is as fluid as its interpretations and applications.
+And and yet this task is not as easy as it seems at first glance because, in any society, the meaning of words is not complete, absolute or fixed; it is as fluid as its interpretations and applications.

 Although the majority of the population of the world continues to identify themselves with a religion, on the basis of some implicit and unmeasured understandings of religion, especially when it comes to answering polls, over the years religious scholars have struggled with the meaning of the term religion, or even with the essential, common traits that would lead them to classify individuals or groups under that label.